Pine Mountain Settlement School

 Two donations of Alice Cobb material came to Pine Mountain Settlement School in 2016 and 2017 respectively.
 The material donations augment a growing body of work by and about Alice Cobb, the former Scarritt College faculty and Pine Mountain Settlement School employee and friend.

 ALICE COBB ADDENDUM I (2016)

 Cobb, Alice.
 War’s Unconquered Children Speak, Boston: Beacon Press, 1953.
 Republished as a second edition by Ideas Into Books – Westview.

-The first donation is from Mary Catherine Nelson, a publisher in Kingston Springs TN who re-published Alice Cobb’s 1953 book War’s Unconquered Children Speak, that details the effects of war on refugee children.
-See ALICE COBB for additional details about the book.
+The first donation is from Mary Catherine Nelson, a publisher in Kingston Springs, Tennessee, who re-published Alice Cobb’s 1953 book War’s Unconquered Children Speak, detailing the effects of war on refugee children.
+See ALICE COBB for additional information about the book.

 1953.
 War’s Unconquered Children Speak by Alice Cobb with Introduction by Sophia L. Fahs.
 Illustrations.

 1992.
 Old Tales For A New Day: Early Answers to Life’s Eternal Questions by Sophia Lyon Fahs and Alice Cobb, illustrations by Gobin Stair, 1981.